jimkang/shotbot/README.md

 `postingTargets` should be all of the targets that you want your posts to go to.
 Currently supported options: 'archive' and 'twitter'.

+It's important to implement `getAltText` and `getCaption`.
+You need `getAltText` so that your images will have...alt text. `getCaptions can just return an empty string if you don't want a caption.

 Usage
 -----